danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-011-configuration-translation-system.md

 ## Alternatives considered

+### Using the config_translate module
+We could activate only the config_translate module and add a danish translations in config/sync.
+But then:
+1. We would not be able to use POEditor
+2. We would need to translate the string on behalf of the administrators

 ### A hack
 We could keep the machine names of the config in English but write the titles, labels, descriptions in Danish.